-There are nearly 40 penguins in the Zoo's flock, many of which hatched here at the Zoo.
+There are 43 penguins in the Zoo's flock, many of which hatched here at the Zoo.
 They squabble, are very territorial and live with a lot of drama.
 Each penguin has its own personality; some are leaders, some followers, some aggressive and some docile.
 Both parents are involved in taking care of the young and they are excellent parents.

 Learn how Assistant Curator Kara Masaschi has assisted in helping penguins in their natural range here.

 In 2008, our local newspaper, the Democrat and Chronicle, ran a story on our African penguin breeding program.
 While the story is dated, the concept isn't.
 We remain one of the nation's top breeding facilities.
 Read more here.